-Welcome to the second of our two January 2019 Q and A videos!
-(The first one is here).
+Welcome to another of our great Q and A videos!

 Below you will find all of the language notes and links for the video…